-The quality and mix of retailers within the downtown will-significantly contributes to the diversity and number of people who will come to downtown Santa Cruz.
-There is a unique opportunity in the rebuilding to undertake to retain a coordinated approach to the recruitment of tenants and the ongoing management of retailing within the downtown.
+The quality and mix of retailers within the downtown significantly contributes to the diversity and number of people who will come to downtown Santa Cruz.
+There is a unique opportunity to retain a coordinated approach to the recruitment of tenants and the ongoing management of retailing within the downtown.
 Such an approach can encourage: the clustering and con- centration of companion retail uses that will promote multiple visitation; the coordination of business hours; the marketing of the downtown as a single destination; and the programming of special events.
 A discussion of the recommended centralized retail management program is provided in the Implementation chapter of this plan.